-1 PROJECT EXPERIENCE EXPERIENCE IN OFFICE ACCOMMODATION (Max 3 Projects) REQUIRED POINTS POINTS ALLOCATED 4 disciplines x 3 - 7 points will be awarded per past project that is of office 84 points projects each x 7 accommodation nature or general building, that is R15 million points per project or greater in value and has been completed in the past 10 years 4 disciplines x 3 - 6 points will be awarded per past project that is of office 72 points projects each x 6 accommodation nature or general building, that is between points per project R12 million and 15 million in value and has been completed in the past 10 years 4 disciplines x 3 - 5 points will be awarded per past project that is of office 60 points projects each x 5 accommodation nature or general building, that is between 10 points per project million and R12 million in value and has been completed in the past 10 years 4 disciplines x 3 - 4 points will be awarded per past project that is of office 48 Points projects each x 4 accommodation nature or general building, that is between R8 points per project million and R10 million in value and has been completed in the ' ' ' ' past 10 years - 3 points will be awarded per past project that is of office 36 Points accommodation nature or general building, that is between R5 million and R8 million in value and has been completed in the past 10 years - 0 points will be awarded on past projects in Office 0 Points accommodation/ General Building, is less than R5 million and has been completed in over 10 years.
-Total Points allocated 84 Points in this section EVERTIFIACE IN CONCEDITION INDUCTOR DECOTERED WITH DECLUDED DOMES DOINTO ALLOCATED 2 EXPERIENCE IN INDUSTRY EXPERIENCE IN CONSTRUCTION INDUSTRY, REGISTERED WITH RESPECTIVE COUNCIL REQUIRED POINTS POINTS ALLOCATED - 4 points will be awarded for professionals with 7 years and 16 Points above post registration experience. - 3 points will be awarded for professionals with 6 years post 12 Points registration experience. - 2 points will be awarded for professionals with 5 years post 8 Points registration experience.
-151 - 1 point will be awarded for professionals with 4 years post 4 Points registration experience. - 0 points will be awarded for professionals with experience that 0 Points is below 4 years at the time of tender closure.
+1 PROJECT EXPERIENCE IN OFFICE ACCOMMODATION (Max 3 Projects) REQUIRED POINTS POINTS ALLOCATED EXPERIENCE 4 disciplines x 3 - 7 points will be awarded per past project that is of office 84 Points projects each x 7 accommodation nature or general building, that is R15 million points per project or greater in value and has been completed in the past 10 years 4 disciplines x 3 - 6 points will be awarded per past project that is of office 72 Points projects each x 6 accommodation nature or general building, that is between points per project R12 million and 15 million in value and has been completed in the past 10 years 4 disciplines x 3 - 5 points will be awarded per past project that is of office 60 Points projects each x 5 accommodation nature or general building, that is between 10 points per project million and R12 million in value and has been completed in the past 10 years 4 disciplines x 3 - 4 points will be awarded per past project that is of office 48 Points projects each x 4 accommodation nature or general building, that is between R8 points per project million and R10 million in value and has been completed in the past 10 years - 3 points will be awarded per past project that is of office 36 Points accommodation nature or general building, that is between R5 million and R8 million in value and has been completed in the past 10 years - 0 points will be awarded on past projects not of office 0 Points accommodation nature/ General Building, is less than R5 0.00 million completed in over 10 years.
+Total Points allocated 84 Points in this section 2 EXPERIENCE IN EXPERIENCE IN CONSTRUCTION INDUSTRY, REGISTERED WITH REQUIRED POINTS POINTS ALLOCATED INDUSTRY RESPECTIVE COUNCIL - 4 points will be awarded for professionals with 7 years and 16 Points above post registration experience. - 3 points will be awarded for professionals with 6 years post 12 Points registration experience. - 2 points will be awarded for professionals with 5 years post 8 Points registration experience. - 1 point will be awarded for professionals with 4 years post 4 Points registration experience - 0 points will be awarded for professionals with experience that 0 Points is below 4 years at the time of tender closure.
 Total Points allocated 16 Points in this section SUB-TOTAL POINTS 100 Points